 Are your pipes showing signs of rust and corrosion?
-Learn the common signs, if you can repair it yourself, and if a home warranty will cover the repair.
+Learn the common signs of a corroded or rusty pipe, if you can repair it yourself, and if a home warranty will cover the repair.